Royal and viceregal transport in Canada: Air

-The Royal Family has been mostly transported since the 1960s aboard the Canadian Royal Flight, originally using a CC-137 Husky, and currently using a customized CC-150 Polaris flown by crews of 437 Transport Squadron, based at 8 Wing, Trenton, Ontario.
+The Royal Family has been mostly transported since the 1960s aboard the Canadian Royal Flight, originally using a CC-137 Husky (a variant of the Boeing 707 airliner), and currently using a customized CC-150 Polaris (a variant of the Airbus A310 airliner) flown by crews of 437 Transport Squadron, based at 8 Wing, Trenton, Ontario.
 437 Squadron is part of the Air Transport Group, who, along with 412 Squadron in Ottawa, are charged with flying the Royal Family, the governor general, and other VIPs.
 Members of the Royal Family will also occasionally use commercial aircraft, such as when Queen Elizabeth II used a British Airways Concorde.
 Air Command helicopters and other aircraft are used where needed for shorter flights during segments of visits.